gke/UAVXArm/README.md

 UAVXArm32F4 spends most of its time twiddling its thumbs (doing nothing) as it has so much computational capacity.
 Control loop and motor updates are at ~500Hz with 2KHz possible.

-  * STM32F405RG6 with FPU 168MHz (1024Kb Flash/32Kb RAM)
+  * STM32F407RG with FPU 168MHz (1024Kb Flash/32Kb RAM)
-  * 64MBit External Flash (Black Box recorder)
+  * AT45DB641E 64Mbit FLASH for logs + Arm (Black Box recorder)
   * MPU6000 Gyro/Accelerometer
   * HMC5983 Magnetometer
   * MS5611 Barometer
   * SPI communications for primary sensors
-  * Ultrasonic Rangefinder
+  * Ultrasonic and IR Rangefinders
   * Optional external battery voltage and current monitor
   * Analog and I2C ports for alternative sensors